 If you are hurt in a bike accident and are physically well enough to do so, have someone take photos of the accident scene including street signs, traffic signals, landmarks, damage to your bike and any vehicles involved, preferably from different angles.
 You should have pictures taken of your injuries, both immediately following the accident and throughout your treatment and healing process.
 Pictures should be taken in the hospital, including photos of medical equipment involved.
 These photos show the extent of your injuries and are more convincing than the words of a doctor.

-Many Chicago bicyclists are also utilizing video cameras on their helmet or handlebars.
-These small video recorders do an amazing job recording both the crucial information leading up to the actual collision and the moments following.
-Understandably, these videos can have a real impact on insurance adjusters and juries react when they see how a bicycle accident happened in ‘real time’.
+Many Chicago area cyclists use video cameras on their helmets or handlebars.
+These small video recorders capture crucial images leading up to the collision and the moments following.
+Understandably, these videos can have an impact on insurance adjusters and juries when they see how a bicycle accident happened in “real time.”

-- The defendant breached a duty to not injure/runover/otherwise hurt the bicyclist;
+- The defendant breached their duty to not hit and injure you

-- The defendant's breach was the cause of the plaintiff’s injures; and
+- The defendant's breach was the cause of your injures

-- The plaintiff suffered tangible or intangible damages as a result.
+- You suffered tangible and intangible damages as a result

-Rosenfeld Injury Lawyers comes in immediately after accidents and helps victims and their families do everything necessary to preserve their right to collect in court.
-We can assist you too!
-Plus, we can represent you on contingency which means you don't pay if we don't win!
-Just call our offices today and the Rosenfeld Injury Lawyers can tell you exactly what to do!
+Rosenfeld Injury Lawyers LLC comes in immediately after bike accidents and helps injured victims and their families do everything necessary to preserve their rights.
+We can represent you on contingency, which means that you don't pay us if we don't win a financial recovery for you.
+Call our offices today so we can help you get started in receiving your rightful compensation.